repeckadonatas/App-Containerization-Docker-2/README.md

 Every time the program runs, a log file is created in `logs` folder for that day.
 Information about any subsequent run is appended to the log file of that day.
 The program logs every data download, data transformation and data upload to the database.
 Errors are also logged into the same log file for the current day of the run.

+Additionally, when a backup service is run, backups for a database and ML models are created in `backups` folder.

-When running `docker-compose.yml` on a target machine, in order to store logs, the `volumes` section for the `project-app` should be adjusted accordingly.
-For **presentation purposes** logs are directed to be stored in the projects folder.
+When running `docker-compose.yml` on a target machine, in order to store logs, backups and trained models, the `volumes` section for the `project-app` should be adjusted accordingly.
+For **presentation purposes** logs, backups and trained models are directed to be stored in the project folder.

 - To restart the program, run `docker compose -f docker-compose.yml down` and then `docker compose -f docker-compose.yml up`.

+- Cron job should be created to automate the running of services for this project.

 ### 2. Running manually locally